 Students entering this program component should realize that placement is a 40 hour per week commitment for the duration of the semester (or both summer sessions).
 It traditionally begins on the first day of classes and ends on the last day of classes scheduled for the University.
-Students may request to do a field placement over two (2) semesters and complete 20 field hours per week.
+Students may request to do a Practicum placement over two (2) semesters and complete 20 Practicum hours per week.

-Students entering field instruction will meet the following criteria:
+Students entering Practicum instruction will meet the following criteria:

-- Have Senior status - Have at least a 2.5 cumulative grade point average for all courses required specifically for the social work degree (see below) - Have been formally admitted to the Social Work Program - Have completed Social Work 161, 229, 236, 237, 301, 302, 303, 370, 307 (C or above), 308 (C or above), 309 (C or above); Math 105, Psychology 101, Sociology 101, Social Science 2851, Policy Cognate (Political Science 101, 104, 202, 204, 319; Geography 319; Business Management 308), HBSE Cognate (Psychology 322; Sociology 201, 301, 307; Philosophy 316, or 360), Diversity Cognate (Sociology 221,321; Geography 321; Appalachian Studies 101, 200; or RTM 226), and six hours of Social Work electives - Have been admitted to the Field Instruction Program by the Field Coordinator.
-Students who desire to enter field instruction should submit their application for field placement to the Field Coordinator according to the following schedule:
+- Have Senior status - Have at least a 2.5 cumulative grade point average for all courses required specifically for the social work degree (see below) - Have been formally admitted to the Social Work Program - Have completed Social Work 161, 229, 236, 237, 301, 302, 303, 370, 307 (C or above), 308 (C or above), 309 (C or above); Math 101 or higher, Psychology 101, Sociology 101, Social Science 271, Policy Cognate (Political Science 101, 104, 202, 204,; Business Management 308), HBSE Cognate (Psychology 203, 205, 322, 422); Sociology 201, 210, 301,; Diversity Cognate (Sociology 221,321 EDSP 303, MCOM 304, and six hours of Social Work electives - Have been admitted to the Practicum Instruction Program by the Practicum Coordinator.

+Students who desire to enter Practicum instruction should submit their application for Practicum placement to the Practicum Director according to the following schedule:

-Summer Field Placement by March 1
+Summer Practicum Placement by March 1

-Fall Field Placement by April 1
+Fall Practicum Placement by April 1

-Spring Field Placement by October 1
+Spring Practicum Placement by October 1

 Applications are available online on the Department of Social Work and Sociology Website (concord.edu/sws) under student resources.
 Before completing the application, students are encouraged to give careful thought to the type of agency and clientele that will best meet their needs and interests.
-Although the Field Director makes the final decision as to where each student will be assigned for field placement, we start with the students' suggestions.
+Although the Practicum Director makes the final decision as to where each student will be assigned for Practicum placement, we start with the students' suggestions.
 The more informed students are of possible agency settings, the better the student-agency fit.
 Students are encouraged to take a proactive role in learning about agencies.
-Review the list of approved field agencies (available from the Field Director) in order to gain an understanding of the types of agencies available.
-Feel free to set up informational interviews with these agencies about the possibility of doing field placement with them.
+Review the list of approved Practicum agencies (available from the Practicum Director) in order to gain an understanding of the types of agencies available.
+Feel free to set up informational interviews with these agencies about the possibility of doing Practicum placement with them.
 Most agencies are happy to talk with potential interns.
-Just remember to make it clear that a member of the Social Work faculty, specifically either the Field Director or the Faculty Liaison must first talk with the appropriate agency personnel before any field assignment can be approved.
+Just remember to make it clear that a member of the Social Work faculty, specifically either the Practicum Director or the Faculty Liaison must first talk with the appropriate agency personnel before any Practicum assignment can be approved.